Mexico is the source of US economic growth

 It’s all very impressive but also meaningless to the uber-skeptics in the Trump administration.

 Donald Trump, as an economic nationalist, is particularly keen for countries to buy more from the US and for the US to buy less from them.
-Mexico’s dependency on selling lots to its northern neighbou puts it in a weak negotiation position.
+Mexico’s dependency on selling lots to its northern neighbour puts it in a weak negotiation position.
 The refrain from the White House over the past year has been: “The United States holds all the cards; it doesn’t need anyone else.”
 These numbers as presented contribute to this argument.

 If Mexico exports $535 billion dollars to the US and imports $338 billion, the Trumpian mind may well be expected to see this: